ideos/gloe/docs/source/getting-started/transformers.md

 library](https://docs.python.org/3/library/typing.html) to learn more about the Python type notation.
 - Transformers must have only one parameter.
 Any complex data you need to use in its code must be passed in a complex structure like a [tuple](https://docs.python.org/3/tutorial/datastructures.html#tuples-and-sequences), a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries), a [TypedDict](https://docs.python.org/3/library/typing.html#typing.TypedDict), a [dataclass](https://docs.python.org/3/library/dataclasses.html), a [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) or any other.
 We will see later [why it is necessary](#partial-transformers).
 - Documentations with pydoc will be preserved in transformers.
-- After apply the `@transformer` decorator to a function, it will become an instance of class `Transformer`.
+- After applying the `@transformer` decorator to a function, it becomes an instance of the `Transformer` class.
 ```